michielskobe/rnd-final-project/docs/project/matlab.md

 We have reviewed several research papers on designing these filters digitally and have selected [this](https://www.eurasip.org/Proceedings/Eusipco/Eusipco2006/papers/1568980789.pdf) particular paper as our primary source of information.

+### Low Shelf

-Following is a brief summary of all the variables, and their meanings, that you need to know to calculate the coëfficients for these type of filters.
+Following is a brief summary of all the variables, and their meanings, that you need to know to calculate the coëfficients for the Low Shelf version of these type of filters.

 $$ \alpha_m=\left(\frac{1}{2}-\frac{2m-1}{2M}\right)\pi $$

 $$ c_m=\cos(a_m) $$

 $$ V=\sqrt[M]{g}-1 $$

 $$ K=\tan\left(\frac{\Omega_B}{2}\right) $$

 * M is the filter order